-Although it is recognised that many issues connected with transport (for example, improving bus frequency) cannot be addressed through land use planning policies, an analysis was undertaken to determine the strengths, weaknesses, opportunites and threats facing the parish.
+Though it is recognised that many issues connected with transport (eg improving bus frequency) cannot be addressed through land use planning policies, a SWOT analysis was undertaken to determine the strengths and weaknesses of the parish in this topic as well as identifying ideas on how to potentially overcome these issues.

-The analysis was presented to residents at the community workshop in 2018.
-A number of themes emerged at the consultation and have been reinforced throughout the Neighbourhood Plan process.
+The SWOT analysis was presented to residents at the community workshop in 2018.
+A number of themes emerged at the consultation and have been reinforced throughout the Neighbourhood plan process.